 I INSTANTLY fell in love with them.
 Instead of a harsh shine, the wood almost glows, radiating with pride, and with each passing day, the color riches and the wood finds itself being continuously accentuated rather than unforgivingly preserved.

-I have never been more exciting to move into anywhere than I am to move into THIS OFFICE!
+I have never been more excited to move into anywhere than I am to move into THIS OFFICE!